Magic-Phono/cdj3k-subucom-tools/README.md

 ## 3. Building

+Build and install the cross-compile and SDK from
+<a href="https://github.com/Magic-Phono/cdj3k-magicphono-distro">MagicPhono Linux</a>
-Install the <a href="https://github.com/Magic-Phono/cdj3k-toolchain">cdj3k-toolchain</a> and make sure the poky/oe environment is initialized before building.
+and make sure the magicphono/oe environment is initialized before building.

 To build, run: